 Welcome to Dr. Chaudhuri's Lab

-Dr. Chaudhuri holds Associate Professor positions in the Departments of Pharmaceutical Sciences, Chemical and Biomolecular Engineering, and Institute of Material Sciences (IMS) at the University of Connecticut.
+Dr. Chaudhuri holds Professor positions in the Departments of Pharmaceutical Sciences, Chemical and Biomolecular Engineering, and Institute of Material Sciences (IMS) at the University of Connecticut.
 He is formally trained in Chemical and Mechanical Engineering disciplines and focuses on solving problems of pharmaceutical significance with a rigor of engineering approaches.

 - Graduate Student Koyel Sen won the highly competitive and prestigeous Best Poster Award at Particle Technology Forum Poster Session at the Annual Meeting of AIChE held in Pittsburgh, PA on October 30th, 2018.
 The poster title was - Experimentally Validated Computational Models to Predict the Impact of Humidity on the Flow of Pharmaceutical Mixtures